Soviet invasion of Manchuria: Background and buildup

-Germany surrendered just after midnight Moscow time on 9 May 1945, meaning that if the Soviets were to honour the agreement at Yalta, they would need to enter the war with Japan by 9 August.
+Germany surrendered just after midnight Moscow time on 9 May 1945, meaning that if the Soviets were to honor the agreement at Yalta, they would need to enter the war with Japan by 9 August.
 The situation continued to deteriorate for the Japanese, now the only Axis power left in the war.
 They were keen to stay at peace with the Soviets, and ultimately to achieve an end to the war.
 Since Yalta, they had repeatedly tried to convince the Soviets to extend the Neutrality Pact, as well as attempting to enlist them to mediate peace negotiations with the Western Allies.
 The Soviets did nothing to discourage these overtures, instead happy to draw out the process for as long as possible whilst continuing to prepare their invasion forces.
 One of the goals of Admiral Baron Suzuki's cabinet upon taking office in April was to try to secure any peace terms whatsoever short of unconditional surrender.
 In late June, they once again approached the Soviets, inviting them to mediate with the Western Allies in support of Japan, providing them with specific proposals.
 In exchange, they were prepared to offer the Soviets very attractive territorial concessions.
 Stalin ostensibly expressed interest, and the Japanese now awaited an official Soviet response, even as the Soviets continued to deliberately avoid providing one.
 The Potsdam Conference was held from 16 July to 2 August; on 24 July the Soviet Union recalled all its embassy staff and families from Japan.
 On 26 July the conference produced the Potsdam Declaration whereby Churchill, Harry S. Truman and Chiang Kai-shek demanded Japan's unconditional surrender.
 The Japanese avoided responding to the declaration, instead continuing to wait on a clarifying Soviet reply.

 The Japanese had been monitoring Trans-Siberian Railway traffic and Soviet activity to the east of Manchuria.
 In conjunction with the delaying tactics, this suggested that the Soviets would not be ready to invade east Manchuria before the end of August.
 The Japanese did not have any concrete evidence as to when or where any invasion would occur.
 They had estimated that an attack was not likely before the spring of 1946, but the Stavka had in fact been planning for a mid-August offensive, successfully concealing the buildup of a force of 90 divisions.
 Many Soviet units had crossed Siberia in their vehicles to avoid straining the rail link.